raacker/raacker.github.io_backup/_posts/ccsharp/2020-08-22-read-directory-in-windows.markdown

 std::string searchPath = dirPath + "*" + pattern);
 {% endhighlight %}

-3. Check if the path is exist.
-And also specify the path is directory or file
+<b>3) Check if the path is exist.
+And also specify the path is directory or file</b>

 Once you walk through directory path, they are all existing paths.
 But you can double check whether file exists or not.
 Also if your directory is full of files and directories, you might also want to filter out to files or directories.